How to start a dog walking business 2021

 Marketing your new services is essential to getting more clients.
 With the restrictions on movement and social distancing rules in place, having an online portal is essential.
 It can be an independent website or a simple Facebook page.
 This will provide a path for the digital word of mouth about your business to spread.
 The use of old fashion flyer marketing will not be permitted in the current business climate due to the pandemic.
 This is where the right clothes come into play.
 Having pics of you walking dogs on your web page will make you appear as a professional.
 The more professional you appear to be, the easier it will be to get clients.

-Is there a special license needed to walk dogs?
+Is there a special licence needed to walk dogs?

-What the government does require is a business license from Her Majesty’s Revenue and Customs office.
+What the government does require is a business licence from Her Majesty’s Revenue and Customs office.

 Is dog walker insurance required?

 The UK government requires each business to have National Insurance.
 This is the minimum cover, but more is recommended to protect your business.

 Most insurance companies group both dog walkers and pet sitters under one type of policy since they both have the same insurance needs.
 The standard Dog Walker insurance policy has Public Liability cover which is protection if by accident a third party’s property is damaged or a person is injured.
 It also covers if an animal under your care injuries someone or an animal is injured under your care.
 This cover varies, but typically from £1 million to £10 million.